zaxor0/zwerchhau/hacked-to-death/98-hex-crawl.md

 | Mountains       |    5    |       4      |
 | Swamps          |    6    |       6      |

-## Horses
+## Horseback Travel
-- You ease the burden of travel, and have improved sleep.
-- A horse may either carry:
-  - One person, their gear, and an additional 250 pounds of gear
-  - Two People, one person's set of gear
+- On Horseback travel bonuses require the entire party to have horses.
-- Feed for a single horse requires 1g per 5 days of travel.
+- Feed for a single horse costs 1g per 5 days of travel.
+- A horse may carry one person & their personal gear, plus 250 lbs. of items.
+- Optionally, a horse may carry two people and their personal gear.

 ## Weather
 - Poor weather will reduce the party's travel points per day.
 - Wet and snowy weather effects camping negatively.
+- Wet and snowy weather effects gathering firewood negatively.

 | Weather       | Travel     | Camping    | Firewood  |
 |---------------|------------|------------|-----------|